amaldevp/DelaunayInflation/README.md

 ################## Implementation of: ##################

-Delaunay Inflation algorithm introduced in:
+Delaunay Inflation algorithm for 2D to 3D conversion introduced in:

 Paper Title:- A digital assistant for shading paper sketches